Over the Garden Wall: Final chapters

-The penultimate episode reveals that Wirt and Greg are modern children.
+The penultimate episode shows Wirt and Greg's life as modern children.
 The two boys entered the Unknown after falling into a pond on Halloween.
 Wirt, while attempting to take back a tape of poetry and clarinet music he made for a girl he is infatuated with, followed her to a ghost story party in a graveyard.
 The brothers attempt to regain the tape, but a police officer scares them into jumping over the cemetery's garden wall.
 On the other side of the wall, they land on a train track.
 Wirt pulls Greg off the tracks to save him from an oncoming train, causing both of them to roll down a hill into a pond, knocking them both unconscious.
 This is the precursor to the first episode, explaining what sent them to a Limbo-like realm between life and death.

 In the final episode, Wirt, Beatrice and the Woodsman save Greg from being turned into an Edelwood tree by the Beast.
 At the end of the episode, Wirt and Greg wake up in a hospital back in their hometown.
 As the scene ends, Greg's frog, which swallowed a magic bell in the Unknown, begins to glow, suggesting that their experience in the Unknown may have been real.
 The series ends with a montage of how Wirt and Greg affected the inhabitants of the Unknown.